Harvard Medical School

 "It's rewarding to know that in the process of doing this research, we make discoveries that will have implications for treating hearing loss and for human health," Corey says.

-However frustrating the search for the identity of the transduction channel has been, Corey hasn't considered changing course.
+However frustrating the search for the identity of the transduction apparatus has been, Corey hasn't considered changing course.

 "I haven't finished yet.
 It's a pretty fundamental question," says Corey, who maintains that the joy of discovery is his greatest motivation.
 "If I could answer it, I would be able to tell one complete story.
 I think that would be a pretty satisfying accomplishment."